Wheel of the Year

 Autumn Equinox, falls between September 20th and 23rd in the Northern Hemisphere.
 At this point each year, day and night length reaches equal balance once more as we pass through the doorway to the dark half of the year.
 After this point, the balance tips as hours of darkness increase and day length shortens.
 This heralds a time to begin slowing down, give thanks for what we harvest, release the old and turn our gaze inwards.

 In astronomical terms, the Autumn Equinox marks the beginning of the Autumn season in the Northern hemisphere.
-The Autumn Equinox is thought of as the second of three harvests of the year; the fruit harvest.
-This time is also referred to as the festival of Mabon.
+The Autumn Equinox is thought of as the second of three harvests of the year; the fruit harvest, (Lammas, is the first harvest of the grain, and Samhain is the third and final harvest of nuts and seeds).

-At this moment of balance between the dark and the light, it can be a good time to pause and consider the balance in our own lives.
-Energy being extended to others compared with the energy being spent on ourselves.
-Focus on our outward goals and future, compared with our internal world and present.
+At this moment of balance between the dark and the light, it can be a good time to pause and consider the balance in our own lives, or any areas that may feel out of balance.

 The is also a good time to pause and take stock of our year so far.
 What has gone well?
 Where may we need to clear out or make space.